-- To make the sauce: Place the tomatoes, garlic, and onion in the blender and process until smooth.
+- Place the tomatoes, garlic, and onion in the blender and process until smooth.

 - Heat a medium sauce pot to medium heat and add the tomato sauce.
 Simmer for 7 – 10 minutes or until the sauce begins to thicken.
 Season with salt and pepper.
 Set aside.

-- To make the batter: combine the flour, chickpea flour, cornstarch, and salt in a large bowl.
+- Combine the flour, chickpea flour, cornstarch, and salt in a large bowl.
 Pour in soda water gradually and whisk, until the batter reaches the consistency of a thin pancake batter.

 - Heat three inches of oil in a high sided pan to 360°F. Dip each chile into the batter, letting excess drip off, then place in oil and fry until golden, about 5 minutes on each side.

 - Remove the chiles and place on a plate lined with paper towels to absorb excess oil.